 But what components should chief compliance officers focus their compliance programs on?

-According to the Department of Justice (DOJ) and the Securities Exchange Commission (SEC) FCPA Resource Guide; senior management support, adequate resources, clear policies, training, periodic evaluation, enforcement of policies, third party due diligence and sensitization, all constitute an effective compliance program.
+According to the Department of Justice (DOJ) and the Securities Exchange Commission (SEC) FCPA Resource Guide; senior management support, adequate resources, clear policies, training, periodic evaluation, enforcement of policies, third party due diligence and sensitization, are hallmarks of an effective compliance program.
 Ultimately, though, this boils down to one factor: corporate culture.
 A culture where management supports and engages the company’s compliance efforts, and where employees from the entire organization are committed to these efforts.
 Commitment and engagement manifest in educating and training management, employees and third parties in compliance with the company’s anti-corruption policies and procedures.
 Establishing a culture of compliance also means providing a forum for feedback, regular monitoring and assessment of risk activities and regular evaluation of the compliance program.
 Last, but not least, establishing channels that allow for anonymous reporting and guidance about prohibited conduct without fear of retaliation.

 Corporate culture typically applies (albeit quietly in most cases) to a variety of different company activities – from the benign to those decisions directly affecting the conduct of present and future business, e.g., everything from community-building social events (Friday trivia quizzes over email and employee birthday celebrations, for example) to significant commercial strategic considerations (e.g., financial and non-financial priorities when entering a new market, including the critical element of risk tolerance).
 It is important to note, however, that creating a supportive corporate culture means sustaining an environment in which employees care not just about the risk of getting caught, but, even more importantly, about the importance of acting legally and ethically in the first place.
 Hence, establishing and sustaining a corporate culture of compliance equals endorsing all the values and beliefs that relate to the term.